Hokuto496/Decoding_Algorithms_of_monotone_codes_and_azinv_codes/README.md

 and over a laptop computer with the 2.3GHz dual-core Intel Core i5 CPU, the 4GB of  RAM, and Windows 10 OS.
 The size of a problem instance is indicated by the code length.
 The graphs report running time results in seconds.
-The computational cost graph of Algorithm 1 for deletion error-correcting is in the dec_time_del.py file.
-The computational cost graph of Algorithm 1 for substitution error-correcting is in the dec_time_sub.py file.
-The computational cost graph of Algorithm 2 for BAD error-correcting is in the dec_time_BAD.py file.
+The computational cost graph of Algorithm 1 for deletion is in the dec_time_del.py file.
+The computational cost graph of Algorithm 1 for substitution is in the dec_time_sub.py file.
+The computational cost graph of Algorithm 2 for BAD is in the dec_time_BAD.py file.
-The computational cost graph of Algorithm 2 for BAS error-correcting is in the dec_time_BAS.py file.
+The computational cost graph of Algorithm 2 for BAS is in the dec_time_BAS.py file.